Texas walk in tubs: guidance for seniors, caregivers, and contractors β€” statewide coverage.

 Lower threshold entry is often the biggest win

 Many people do not realize how much a small threshold changes daily movement.
-Therefore, barrier free pans can be a strong alternative when stepping is becoming harder.
-For product examples, see this beveled threshold pan on Showers4Less.
+Barrier-free pans can be a strong alternative when stepping is becoming harder.
+For product examples, browse barrier-free pans at Showers4Less.

 Beveled threshold barrier free shower pan